 Fluvial and Sto Niño Procession

-After the parade made its round in town, the Señor Sto Niño is boarded on a ship where smaller outrigger follows like bees following their queen.
-They circle around the bay seven times before they head back.
+After the parade made its rounds in town, the Señor Sto Niño is boarded on a ship where a smaller outrigger follows like bees following their queen.
+They circle the bay seven times before they head back.
 Similar to how the Spanish galleon tried to leave the bay and failed.
 After which the Señor Sto Niño returns to its pedestal at the St Joseph Cathedral.

 The devotees who left their Sto Niño would then recover them from the side altar and parade them around town.